 It is important to note that goodwill cannot be generated internally – IFRS 38 does not allow recognizing internally generated goodwill.
 Therefore, goodwill is only generated through purchasing other firms and is determined as the excess purchase price over the acquiree’s book value.

 Goodwill = Liabilities – Assets + Purchase Price

-Company B is looking to sell its company to a purchaser, Company A, and is asking for $100 million.
-Company B is a strong player in the semiconductor industry and with a strong brand reputation, customer lists, and a strong market position.
+Company B’s owner is looking to sell their company to a purchaser, Company A, and is asking for $100 million.
+Company B is a strong player in the semiconductor industry, with a strong brand reputation, customer lists, and a strong market position.